chrishoangle/chrishoangle.github.io/project.md

 _Figure 4.
 Illustration of stacking.
 Source: Analytics Vidhya (2020) [3]_

+Following that, the StandardScaler() was applied to the predictors (X) to normalize the data before model fitting, whic helped ensure consistency and would potentially improve performance.
+The target variable (Y) or log-transformed of PM2.5 TW did not se StandardScaler() as the values were already tiny.

-To evaluate model performance, we implemented Regression Error Characteristic (REC) curves, which provide a quantitative assessment of the fraction of predictions that fall within a specified error tolerance of 0.001 for the log-transformed PM2.5 TW.
+To evaluate model performance, we implemented Regression Error Characteristic (REC) curves, which provide a quantitative assessment of the fraction of predictions that fall within a specified maximum error tolerance of 0.001 for the log-transformed PM2.5 TW.
 The REC curve offers a comprehensive view of prediction accuracy across varying error thresholds.

 In addition to REC analysis, standard regression metrics including the coefficient of determination (R²) and root mean squared error (RMSE) were computed to quantify predictive accuracy.
 To further validate model behavior, predicted values were plotted against true target values to assess agreement and verify consistency with the REC trends.
 It is important to consider that when evaluating the performance of the models, RMSE tends to be sensitive to outliers, which will make other models' performance vary depending on how they handle outliers.